myztajay/AppSpark/README.md

+# AppSpark

+A Kick Starter-esc app, to help find developers to work on a project.
+User projects, request developers, enterscope of work, and much more.
+This project was also a 7 week sprint and uses complex join tables to map relationships, many assorted gem to add functionality, and utilized the github API.

+# Important Notes
+1. Currently My live in link above is having CDN issues I am working on resolving, they dont affect app performance but photo refuse to load
+2. In order to use the "add a repo" feature and authenticate with github, you need a free developer key from github and need to reference it. in app/config/initializers/omniauth.rb

-# README
+# Technologies:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* Html Css
+* Boostrap

-* Ruby version
+* Ruby
+* Rails
+* refile
+* Devise

-* System dependencies
+* Oauth

-* Configuration
+* Heroku

-* Database creation
+* CloudFront CDN

-* Database initialization
+*  Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Javascript

-* ...
+* Jquery

+# Install
+1. 'bundle install'
+2.  'rake db:create db:migrate db:seed'
+3.  'rails s'